 Director Brad Anderson first emerged with the slacker comedy The Darian Gap (1996) and then the successful independent feature Next Stop Wonderland (1998).
-Subsequent to this, Anderson would go onto make the likes of the fine horror film Session 9 (2001), the arthouse success of The Machinist (2004), the thriller Transsiberian (2008), the last people on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013) and the asylum horror Eliza Graves/Stonehearst Asylum (2014), the international thriller Beirut (2018) and the medical horror Fractured (2019).
+Subsequent to this, Anderson would go onto make the likes of the fine horror film Session 9 (2001), the arthouse success of The Machinist (2004), the thriller Transsiberian (2008), the last people on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013), the asylum horror Eliza Graves/Stonehearst Asylum (2014), the international thriller Beirut (2018) and the medical horror Fractured (2019).
 While always remaining within the boundaries of the indie film, Brad Anderson is proving to be a versatile genre-hopping director.
 Happy Accidents is a time travel romantic comedy.